nathanial/geist/LightingAlgorithmNextSteps.md

   - For each of the 4 plane micro cells on the face, read the two micro voxels across the plane (local + neighbor side) and take the max.
   - When neighbor is out of bounds, sample from the attached neighbor micro seam plane.
   - Take the max across the 4 cells.
 Finally, max with legacy beacon level at the macro cell (micro beacons pending).
-- If micro arrays are absent (Legacy mode), falls back to existing S=2‑aware sampler.
+- If micro arrays are absent (fallback path), uses an S=2‑aware sampler that now consults the shared micro helpers.

 ### Seam propagation and events
 - Coarse `LightBorders` are still emitted and used by the app to trigger `LightBordersUpdated` cascades (neighbor rebuilds).
 Micro borders ride alongside in `LightingStore` and are consumed by the Micro S=2 engine.